telerik/maui-docs/controls/gridsplitter/configuration.md

 The following options are supported:

-* (Default) `Auto`&mdash;Determines whether to resize rows or columns based on its alignment (based on the value of the `HorizontalAlignment` and `VerticalAlignment` properties) and width compared to height
+* (Default) `Auto`&mdash;Determines whether to resize rows or columns based on its alignment (based on the value of the `HorizontalOptions` and `VerticalOptions` properties) and width compared to height.
 * `Columns`&mdash;Resizes columns when dragging the splitter.
 * `Rows`&mdash;Resize rows when dragging the splitter.